 - Date and time of inspection required

-The Building Advisor will inspect and then issue a Permit to Operate an Amusement Device.
+The Building Officer will inspect and then issue a Permit to Operate an Amusement Device.

 Amusement device fees are set by legislation.